 Welcome to My Homepage!

-I am currently a postdoc in Shanghai Jiao Tong university (SJTU).
+I am currently a lecturer in Southwest university (SWU).

 I am also the author of LaTeX2HTML — A wordpress plugin making your life easier when write math blog.
 As a byproduct of learning Laravel, KPr is a website which can push ebooks, such as mobi and azw3, automatically to your kindle.